gotoscot/2022Spring_Finals/README.md

 * The average time to dye the river is: **57 minutes and 52 seconds**
 ## Conclusion
 ![Example for testing Hypothesis](https://user-images.githubusercontent.com/63265733/167280678-230f0066-83a9-4bd4-aaf7-c4cd93333182.jpg)
-* Different faster boat speed would dye the river faste
+* Increased boat speed will speed up the dyeing speed
     - Boats speeds B: 2 m/s; S: 4 m/s
     - The average time to dye the river is: **41 minutes and 49 seconds** in red
-* Different spreading strategy
+    - Faster boat speed will increase the dyeing speed
+* Spread the dye faster will reduce dyeing time
     - Increase dye spreading B: 7.5 g/s; S: 2.5 g/s
     - The average time to dye the river is: **1 hour, 31 minutes and 24 seconds**
     - Decrease spreading B: 4.5 g/s; Increase spreading S: 2.1 g/s
     - The average time to dye the river is: **1 hour, 34 minutes and 30 seconds**
     - There are 9 simulations fail to cover the river with an average 94.00% coverage rate.
-* Different boats movement
+    - Increasing dye spreading speed on the small boat will slower the dyeing speed
+    - The change in dye spreading speed of big boat has less influence.
+Need more simulation to find a trend.
+* Straight-lin sailing will slow down the dyeing time
     - Change the big boat movement to straight sailing
     - The average time to dye the river is: **42 minutes and 36 seconds**
+    - The straight sailing will in fact increase the dyeing speed
 ## Limitation and Future work
 * Limitation
 	- Ignore turbulence cause by the boat movement